 For operators, it is important to accurately measure user satisfaction with the network services from a network usage perspective.
 When the performance metrics related to customer satisfaction are low, operators are eager to identify the underlying causes and determine ways to boost performance.

-Multiple factors influence user satisfaction, including user service quality, network usage experience etc. NDTs can be used to model and simulate end - user behaviors within the network, providing valuable insights for improving network services by generating simulation results, e.g. KPIs/PMs related to service experience of end user.
-The results may be provided to other network functionality, e.g. MDA, for further analysing the customer satisfaction level for network services.
+Multiple factors influence user satisfaction, including user service quality, network usage experience etc. NDTs can be used to model and simulate end - user behaviors within the network, providing valuable insights for improving network services by generating simulation results, e.g. KPIs/PMs related to service experience of end users.
+The results may be provided to other network functionalities, e.g. MDA, for further analysing the customer satisfaction level for network services.

-The satisfaction of network service is affected by a combination of factors.
-NDT can be utilized to model network services by integrating multi-domain data sources, including network performance, user experience data, and fault predictions, and to report the user experience data.
+The satisfaction with network service is affected by a combination of factors.
+NDT can be utilized to model network services by integrating multi-domain data sources, including network performance data, user experience data, and fault predictions, and to report the user experience data.

 This proactive approach allows CSPs (in this case, the NDT MnS Consumer) to identify potential detractors who are not satisfied with services across the network, monitor the end user journey, gain deeper insights into the end user's needs, and perform refined experience management based on user groups.